mr-manuel/venus-os_dbus-enphase-envoy/README.md

 ### Purpose

 This script adds the Enphase Microinverters as a single PV system in Venus OS.
-The data is fetched from the Enphase Envoy-S device and published on the dbus as the service `com.victronenergy.pvinverter.enphase_envoy` with the VRM instance `61`.
+The data is fetched from the Enphase Envoy-S device and publishes on the dbus as the service `com.victronenergy.pvinverter.enphase_envoy` with the VRM instance `61`.
 The number of phases are automatically recognized, so it displays automatically the number of phases you are using (one, two or three).

-It is also possible to publish the following data as JSON to an MQTT topic for other use (can be enabled in `config.ini`).
+It is also possible to publish the following data as JSON to a MQTT topic for other use (can be enabled in `config.ini`).
 For each list element a different topic is needed:

 * **Meters** (PV, Grid, Consumption): Power, current, voltage, powerreact, powerappearent, powerfactor, frequency, whToday, vahToday, whLifetime, vahLifetime for total (except: powerfactor and frequency), L1, L2 and L3